How to stay safe around feisty geese during nesting season

 It's not just geese that may be a little territorial and confrontational in the spring.
 This time of year is a busy one in the animal kingdom, with many birds and other species either mating, nesting or rearing their offspring.
 If an animal is reacting to your presence, chances are you are too close.

-"Be aware of bird calls and behavior as you hike the trails," Bryerton advises.
+"Be aware of bird calls and behavior as you hike the trails," Bryerton advised.
 "If a bird is calling constantly right in front of you or even flying very close to you repeatedly, you could be too close to their nesting spot.
 Please be aware and give them some space."